 If your student is having trouble getting an answer to a question about an academic or campus life issue, be assured that there is someone on campus who can help.
-The best advice is to suggest to the student that s/he contact his/her Commons Dean or Commons Coordinator and ask who on campus can answer the question.
+The best advice is to suggest to the student that they contact their Class Dean or their Class Dean Coordinator and ask who on campus can answer the question.
 Many offices have an email address designated for answering daily student inquiries.
 We ask you to assist us by encouraging students to find the answers to their own questions.